 Now the reason you want these numbers is because this is an easy big picture overview of your campaign.
 When you look back and saw that you spent $5,000 in ads to get $50,000 in revenue, well you’re not going to run the next campaign and only spend $3,000 on ads.

 You will want to replicate these numbers, or make them bigger.
-That’s why you need to have these as a baseline to advance from.
+That’s why you

 To recap, here's the metrics you should track to gain a 'big picture' understanding of your holiday promotion.

 How Effective Was Your Email Marketing?

 Now the next important thing to track in your holiday promotions is Emails Sent because this can be a huge source of revenue for your business.